Reference prior for Bayesian estimation of seismic fragility curves: A review of the properties of the SK posterior

 denoting $\Sigma=(\sigma_r,\,\sigma_y,\,\mu_r)$, and with

-when substation $j$ is affected only by one earthquake.
-Indeed, the method proposed in \cite{Straub2008} considers the cases in which a substation may be affected by two successive earthquakes and takes into account the fact that its response to the second is correlated to its response to the first one.
-That would lead to a different likelihood.
-However, it is mentioned that this possibility concerns only a few data-items.
-We, therefore, limit our calculations to the simplest case and we assume $l=L=1$, we thus drop the subscript $l$ in what follows.
+when substation $j$ is only affected by one earthquake.
+The method proposed in \cite{Straub2008} actually considers cases in which a substation may be impacted by two successive earthquakes and takes into account the fact that its response to the second would be correlated to its response to the first one.
+This would lead to a different likelihood.
+However, it is mentioned that this possibility only concerns a small number of data points.
+We can therefore limit our calculations to the simplest case and assume $l=L=1$.
+The subscript $l$ will therefore be dropped in what follows.

 Finally, the likelihood for this model can be expressed as: